 WHAT IS ALREADY KNOWN ON THIS TOPIC

 There is extensive evidence of diagnostic error in most healthcare specialities and it has been suggested that cognitive biases, such as overconfidence, are causally linked with these errors.
-This study aims to synthesise past work on diagnostic confidence to understand the factors that contribute to clinicians’ confidence in their diagnoses, as well as how confidence informs other parts of patients’ care pathway.
+This study aims to synthesise past work on diagnostic confidence to understand the factors that contribute to clinicians’ confidence in their diagnoses, as well as how confidence informs other parts of patients’ care pathways.

 WHAT THIS STUDY ADDS

-As a result of this scoping review, we have that diagnostic confidence and accuracy have separate contributing factors related to the patient’s condition, the clinician making the diagnosis and the environmental context.
-We have also identified the pathways by which confidence, and misplaced confidence, can affect diagnosis and patient care.
-As a result of these findings, we introduce an integrative model of confidence throughout the patient care process, designed based on findings from the literature.
+ThisThis review has identified identifies that diagnostic confidence and accuracy have separate contributing factors related to the patient’s condition, the clinician making the diagnosis and the healthcare context.
+It also identifies pathways by which confidence, and misplaced confidence, can affect diagnosis and patient care.
+We introduce an integrative model of confidence throughout the patient care process to synthesise current research findings and identify future opportunities.

 HOW THIS STUDY MIGHT AFFECT RESEARCH, PRACTICE OR POLICY

 This study demonstrates the broad importance of calibrated confidence across medical disciplines in two main respects.
-Firstly, we show the lack of evidence that clinicians’ confidence is aligned to their diagnostic accuracy, even when using certain cognitive interventions.
-Secondly, we note that confidence is predictive of many parts of the patient care process, such as further tests, referrals to specialists or ptionsprescriptions, which in turn may be carried in a suboptimal manner if confidence is miscalibrated.
-Our proposed conceptual model highlights our current understanding of diagnostic confidence and how future research can focus on underexplored research areas, particularly on the link between information seeking and confidence.
+Firstly, there is little evidence that clinicians’ confidence is aligned to their diagnostic accuracy, even when using certain cognitive interventions.
+Secondly, confidence is predictive of many parts of the patient care process, such as investigations, referrals to specialists or prescribing, which may be suboptimal if confidence is miscalibrated.
+The proposed conceptual model highlights our current understanding of diagnostic confidence and how future research might focus on underexplored areas, particularly on the link between information seeking and confidence.

 INTRODUCTION

 Accurate medical diagnosis is crucial to high quality, safe patient care and is a core part of a doctor’s job.
 Research on diagnosis has been grounded in the incidence of errors.
 A report from the US Institute of Medicine1 concluded that most patients will experience a diagnostic error within their lifetime.
 Around 32% of clinical errors have been found to be caused by clinician assessment, particularly the clinician’s failure to weigh up competing diagnoses2.
 Studies have also investigated the downstream consequences of diagnostic errors.
-Unnecessary treatments (or ‘overtreatment’) was estimated to cost the US healthcare system between 158 and 226 billion dollars in 20113.
-Diagnostic errors have also been found to lead to longer hospital stays and increased patient mortality4.
+Unnecessary treatment (or ‘overtreatment’) was estimated to cost the US healthcare system $158-$226 billion in 20113.
+Diagnostic errors lead to longer hospital stays and increased patient mortality4.

-Heuristics are commonly used in diagnostic decisions that are necessarily often based on incomplete, imperfect information and made under time constraints.
+Heuristics are commonly used in diagnostic decisions that are necessarily based on incomplete, imperfect information and made under time pressure.
 For example, making a diagnosis may involve considering a hypothesis as likely because the displayed symptoms correspond with a prototypical case of a particular condition5.
 A clinician may have had a recent experience of a patient with a particular condition and, when seeing another patient exhibit similar symptoms, is more likely to diagnose that patient with the same condition6.
-While these heuristics are often effective, associated cognitive biases are thought to be linked to diagnostic error.
+Although these heuristics are often effective, associated cognitive biases are thought to be linked to diagnostic error.
 One cognitive bias that has been posited as a contributor to diagnostic error is overconfidence7, which may cause an individual clinician to fail to consider alternative diagnoses or lead a clinical team to be overly swayed by one individual’s opinion.